-How Long Do Labs Stay In Heat and How Can You Best Meet That Challenge?
+How Long are Labs in Heat and How Can You Best Meet That Challenge?

-Watching your female lab deal with heat for the first time can be very stressful, so – how long do labs stay in heat and how can you best meet that challenge?
+The heat, is a normal period of the female dog’s sexual cycle, a normal physiological process during which the dog is ready to mate and fertilize.
+Watching your female lab deal with heat for the first time and get ready to mate can be very stressful, so – how long do labs stay in heat and how can you best meet that challenge?
 Is this something that you even have to let your Labrador go through?
 Even if you plan on spaying her eventually?
 Let’s discuss this below.

-So, how long do labs stay in heat?
+So, how long do dog is in heat?
 Usually, somewhere between 3 and 4 weeks at a time.
 She won’t ovulate the whole time, however – that part usually lasts somewhere between 10 and 14 days.
 This is easy to notice as the color of her discharge will change from pink to colorless while she ovulates.

-As for how long do labs stay in heat stages – mainly the proestrus and oestrus stages – that depends on the dog.
+As for how long do dog is in heat stages – mainly the proestrus and oestrus stages – that depends on the dog.
 We’ll cover those in more detail in a bit.
+We will also look at the basic concepts and the whole structure of this process.

-What Are The Main Signs That Your Lab Is Coming Into Season?
+What Are The Main Signs That Labradors go Into Heat?

-Some of the key signs to watch out for include:
+Some of the main signs to look out for to know that your Labs go into heat include:

 • Swelling and fluffiness of the vulva